chrisglein/chrisglein.github.io/rum-runner/rules.md

 </table>

 After a hazard has been evaluated (either successfully or unsuccessfully) check if the hazard has any 🟡 on it.
-- If it has one or more 🟡, return one of its 🟡 to the bank.
+- If it has one or more 🟡, remove one 🟡 (to the bank).
 - If it has no 🟡, trash the hazard card.

 The hazard is now resolved.
-- If the pirate was unable to pay one of the hazard's costs then the raid is stopped (and is **unsuccessful**).
+- If the pirate was unable to pay one of the hazard's costs then the raid is **stopped**.
 - If one of the ships in the raiding party no longer has any crew then that ship is no longer part of the raiding party.
-- If there are no ships in the raiding party then the raid is stopped (and is **unsuccessful**).
+- If there are no ships in the raiding party then the raid is **stopped**.

 If the raid has not been stopped this process continues with the next face-up hazard closest to the island, then the next, until no more remain.
 When all face-up hazards have been resolved and the raid was not stopped the raid is considered **successful**.

-## 5. ☠️ RAIDING THE ISLAND
+## 5. ☠️ RAID ISLAND

-If the raid was unsuccessful, this step is skipped.
+If the raid was successful:

-- If there is a single card on the island, raid that card.
+- If there one card on the island, raid that card.
 - If there are multiple cards in a deck on the island (e.g. _Home Port_), then raid the top card of that deck.
-- If there are no cards on the island, and it is _Home Port_, and the crown has 1 more cards in their hand, then raid a card chosen randomly from the crown’s hand.
+- If there are no cards on the island, and it is _Home Port_, and the crown has 1 or more cards in their hand, then raid a card chosen randomly from the crown’s hand.
 - Otherwise, no card is raided (but the raid is still considered successful).

 ### Raiding a card
 When raiding a card reveal it to both players.

-If the card has "raid text" listed at the bottom of the card, the pirate resolves it.
+If the card has "raid text" listed at the bottom of the card, the pirate executes it.
 This may add a cost or side effect to raiding the card.

-Then trash the card (unless prevented by the raid effect text).
+Then trash the card (unless prevented by the raid text).

 - If a card has 🟡 on it, those coins remain on it while the raid effect is resolved.
 If a card is raided from the deck or the hand, it will naturally have zero 🟡 on it.
 - Hazard 🌊 cards have costs that may occur during a raid, but these are not the same as "raid text" on investment 🍾 cards.
 When raided hazard cards will simply be trashed with no additional effects.